 In order to apply for a place on one of our research degrees (PhD, PhD (with Foundation Phase), MPhil or MSc by Research), we ask that you first submit an online application.
 We cannot accept a CV or any other documentation in place of a formal application.
-When you apply for a place on one of our research degrees, you should submit an explanation (in your own words) of why you wish to undertake a research degree in your chosen field.
+When you apply for a place on one of our research degrees, you should include an explanation (in your own words) of why you wish to undertake a research degree in your chosen field or of the area(s) in which you wish to carry out research.
 This document should be at least 250 words in length.
-It would be helpful if you could complete the personal statement section of the application form with an explanation of any relevant experience or any other information which you feel might be helpful to the selectors.
+It would be helpful if you could also complete the personal statement section of the application form with an explanation of any relevant experience or any other information which you feel might be helpful to the selectors.

 Prospective students should be aware that they may be invited to participate in an interview (either face-to-face or by Skype) as part of the selection process.
 Applicants whose first language is not English should therefore be sufficiently fluent in English to speak confidently about their intended area of research and engage in an academic conversation about their mathematical background and interests, even if they have not already met the English language entry requirement (see below) by the time they submit their application.